kbhavancodes/MechaFlow/README.md

 ## Meet The Agents
 <h3><span style="color:#ED4F00">🟠 Spark</span> — Idea Generation</h3>
-You describe the problem.
-Spark returns a set of distinct solution concepts — from established approaches to unconventional ones.
+Describe your problem.
+Then Spark returns multiple solutions from established approaches to unconventional ones.
 It doesn't choose for you.
 It makes sure you're not missing anything before you do.
 Output: Written concept descriptions.
 Precise enough to sketch or take straight to CAD.

 <h3><span style="color:#0046B6">🔵  Blueprint</span> — Research & Mapping</h3>
 Blueprint maps the problem space before you commit to a direction.
 Relevant standards, constraints, prior art, feasibility of proposed solutions.
-Gaps and uncertainties are flagged — not assumed away.
+It doesn't assume anything instead Gaps and uncertainties are flagged .
 Output: Problem analysis, feasibility ratings, and open questions to resolve before proceeding.

 <h3><span style="color:#AD0000">🔴  Forge</span> — Materials & Manufacturing</h3>
-Takes a solution concept and works out what it's actually made of and how it gets built.
-Materials, processes, tolerances — calibrated to whether you're prototyping or going to production.
+Forge takes your solution concept and breaks down exactly what it's made of and how to build it.
+It covers materials, processes, and tolerances, adjusting its recommendations based on whether you're building a prototype or going to production.
-Output: Ranked material options, process recommendations, tolerances, and failure modes to watch for.
+Output: Ranked material options, process recommendations, tolerances, and failure modes to watch out for.

 <h3><span style="color:#13601B">🟢  Rivet</span> — Report Writing</h3>
-Pulls from everything — the problem, Spark's ideas, Blueprint's research, Forge's recommendations — and writes the engineering report.
+Rivet pulls together everything from the previous agents: the problem, Spark's ideas, Blueprint's research, and Forge's recommendations.
+It then turns it all into a single engineering report.
-Output: Structured report with executive summary, technical analysis, materials section, recommendations, and open items.
+Output: A structured report with an executive summary, technical analysis, materials section, recommendations, and open items.